gardener/etcd-druid/docs/proposals/02-snapshot-compaction.md

 For example, if an `exponential` retention policy is configured and if compaction is done every `30m` then there might be at most `48` additional (compacted) full snapshots (`24h * 2`) in the backup for the latest day.
 As time rolls forward to the next day, these additional compacted snapshots (along with the delta snapshots that were compacted into them) will get garbage collected retaining only one full snapshot for the day before according to the retention policy.

 ##### **Future work**
-In future, we have plan to stop the snapshotter just after taking the first full snapshot.
+In the future, we have plan to stop the snapshotter just after taking the first full snapshot.
 Then, the compaction job will be solely responsible for taking subsequent full snapshots.
 The directory structure would be looking like following:

 ```yaml
 Backup :